karimm-ai/NiceShot_AI/README.md

 ## **Tool Features**

 - **Event Clipping**: Clipping kill & death events from the gameplay video.
 - **Clipping Kill Streaks**: Clipping multiple consecutive kills during gameplay by concatenating all unique kills detections within time threshold between each detection and the following.
 - **Extracting Best Kill Clips**: Extracting hot kill clips where multiple medals pop up during the event.
-- **Videos Export in 16:9 & TikTok formats**
+- **Clips Export in 16:9 & TikTok formats**
-- **Generating Kills Highlight Reel**: Concatenating best/all extracted kill clips into one video with simple fade in & out transitions between clips in both vertical & horizontal formats.
+- **Generating Kills Highlight Reel**: Concatenating best or all extracted kill clips into one video with simple fade in & out transitions between clips in both vertical & horizontal formats.

 ---